capactio/website/docs/feature/policies/workflow-step-policy.md

 > ```yaml
 > - - capact-action: postgresql.install
 >     capact-policy:
+>       interface:
 >         rules:
 >           - interface: postgresql.install
 > ```

 > **NOTE:** You cannot inject TypeInstances in the Workflow step policy.
 Manifests can be used by any Capact installation, and it is not possible to predict the ID a TypeInstance will have in a given Capact environment.